ibm-cloud-docs/assistant/getting-started.md

 ## Step 7: Integrate the assistant
 {: #getting-started-integrate-assistant}

 Now that you have an assistant that can participate in a simple conversational exchange, test it.
-The service provides a built-in integration that is called a Preview Link.
+The product provides a built-in integration that is called a Preview Link.
 When you create an assistant, this type of integration is created for you automatically.
 The Preview Link integration builds your assistant into a chat widget that is hosted by an IBM-branded web page.
 You can open the web page and chat with your assistant to test it out.

 1. Click the **Assistants** tab, find the `Watson Assistant tutorial` assistant that you created, and open it.
 1. From the *Integrations* area, click to open the **Preview Link** integration.